ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 If the second option is selected, no personal data of test attempts is presented at the test.
 If the user is not logged in while performing the test attempt, additionally no personal data is stored.
 Please have a look at the detailled information at the following sections.

-In addition the 'Exam View' and it's sub-option 'Show Name of Participant' can be activated.
+In addition the 'Exam View' and it's sub-option 'Show Name of Participant' can be activated, which have impact on the presented personal data.

 #### Scoring and Results

-At the subtab 'Scoring and Results' from the settings of a test a user having 'Edit Settings' permission is able to:
+At the subtab 'Scoring and Results' from the settings of a test a account having 'Edit Settings' permission is able to:

-- specify wether users have access to their own test results (and therefore to their own personal data).
+- specify wether accounts have access to their own test results (and therefore to their own personal data).
-- activate the 'Rankings' functionality, which potentially presents personal data to all participating users.
+- activate the 'Rankings' functionality, which potentially presents personal data to all participating accounts.

 ## Data being stored